wp-plugins/tour-operator-plugin/readme.txt

 5. Product types / Locations appear in the Menu editor

 == Changelog ==

+= 0.100 =
+* Added thumbnail image URLs
+* Fixed issue where sometimes only 6 images would be returned

 = 0.99 =
 * Added "Tour ID" field and [tour_id] short code